-Since 2008, I’ve been using brokers, marketplaces, and Facebook groups to buy content website assets.
+Since 2008, I’ve been using website brokers, marketplaces, and Facebook groups to buy content website assets.

 However, they all have their own processes, requirements, asset value minimums, among a plethora of other factors.
 In this write-up, I provide a detailed run-down of my recommended places to find websites for sale, along with their pros and cons.